 The project started in 2015, after and in the context of the massive arrival of people forced to flee their home countries due to mass violence and to seek protection.
-The City of Nuremberg has itself encountered these challenges with an increased number, handling at one point 180 refugee camps and asylum accommodations.
-The emphasis of the project has been tailored to the welfare and social institutions as they were often the primary and first contact with refugees and asylum seekers who might have potentially useful information that could be beneficial in pursuing accountability for core international crimes.
+The City of Nuremberg had itself encountered these challenges with an increased number, handling at one point 180 refugee camps and asylum accommodations.
+The emphasis of the project had been tailored to the welfare and social institutions as they were often the primary and first contact with refugees and asylum seekers who potentially had useful information that could be beneficial in pursuing accountability for core international crimes.
 The project began with a needs-assessment workshop consisting of experts from varied fields, including social work and refugee law experts, which set out the boundaries for this project as well as its deliverables.
 The first version of these guidelines was released in 2017.

 The guidelines in general explain the legal system in Germany that is applicable to the prosecution of core international crimes as well as legal provisions that might be of relevance in this context.
 They include explanation on the concepts of universal jurisdiction, reporting duty, and the potential venues of bridging the information.
 Furthermore, the guidelines shed light on inter-connectedness of the role of social workers, and related experts and professions, in enabling bridging of essential information to the relevant authorities in order to advance the prosecution of very serious international crimes.

 The relevance of this project remains imperative today as Germany is a leading actor in the prosecution of international crimes domestically applying universal jurisdiction.
 Germany is thus also a leading actor in pursuing accountability for core international crimes that harm not only its citizens but also the international community as a whole.

 This project contributed to the steps being taken to address and achieve long-term and sustainable peace through justice, which is the core of the mandate of the Nuremberg Academy.